Krr1shx/Krr1shx/README.md

 ## Brief introduction

 Hello!
-My name is [Sai Krishna Uddagiri](https://www.linkedin.com/in//sai-krishna-uddagiri) and I'm a software developer.
+My name is [Sai Krishna Uddagiri](https://www.linkedin.com/in//sai-krishna-uddagiri) and I'm a Software Developer.
 I'm an currently living in the United States working for [BETA CAE Systems USA](https://www.ansa-usa.com/).

 Besides coding, I also enjoys presenting and teaching Python), particularly in its application to